Convex-Dev/payment-pointers/README.md

 uses the indirect payment pointer on all published articles.

+## Viable business model

+Up to this point, careful analysis was applied to study if the insigts exposed in this document where financially beneficial to users, promoted fair economic relationships, and offered new ventures.
+Previous section about cost analysis demonstrated that cost was on average negligeable for payments receivers and hinted at the idea that payment senders could benefit from this system free of charge.
+This is because peer operators have the straightforward ability to collect tiny fees via Web Monetization itself.

+This is fair and sensible.
+Indeed, a payment receiver monetizes content via an indirect payment pointer that leads to the well-described probabilistic selection process.
+From the point of view of a peer, it is the payment sender who triggers the selection process when accessing monetized content, and this incurs on the peer the tangible
+*"off-chain"* cost of running the query that performs the selection.
+In order to cover expenses and possibly generate additional revenue for the added value it provides, the peer needs to displace the financial burden received by the sender onto the receiver that benefit from this.
+In other words, payment receivers must agree that a tiny but sufficient percentage of their revenue is redirected towards the payment pointer of the peer operator.
+This effectively closes the loop as every party involved make use of Web Monetization in a self-sustaining cycle.

+How those off-chain fees should be governed remains to be prototyped.
+Most likely, fees will take into account the computational cost of the selection process.
+Given that payment receivers control which peer will handle the selection process, it is likely that peers will compete in terms of quality of service and price just like connnector nodes from the Interledger network do.

 ## Previous work

 Out of repositories related to Interledger and Web Monetization found on Github, only a few mention payment pointers.
 Among this very limited set, only 3